Fadahunsiseyi/text_app_converter/README.md

 # TEXT_APPLICATION_CONVERTER

-> The goal of this project, is to make a page that looks exactly like this one,  and has the ability to create h1 test simply by typing / then 1, then typing text and hitting enter.
+> The goal of this project, is to make a page that looks exactly like this one,  and has the ability to create h1 test simply by typing / then 1, then typing text and hitting enter

 ## Live Demo